 Learn how the home loan process works and take the mystery out of buying and financing a home

 Find out what you can expect from the mortgage process when buying a home, applying for your mortgage and closing on your loan.
-As part of the mortgage process we also offer an On-time Purchase Closing Guarantee so you have the confidence of knowing you'll close your mortgage on time, or we'll pay you $500.
-Learn more about our On-time Purchase Closing Guarantee.

 Step 1: Get pre-approved for a mortgage loan